bigr00/ChatGPT-Siri-integration/Examples/DaveSparksAndArt/Answers.md

 	-	The negotiation continues, with the man expressing concern about the unclear terms of the deal.
 	-	The script ends without a clear resolution to the negotiation.

-***That's not right, let's make corrections to the following points as follows:
+##That's not right, let's make corrections to the following points as follows:
 1. The man is called Dave, let's name him like that in the bullet points.
 2. Add that they are also accompanied by a film crew and other friends of Dave.
 3. Describe this in 4 sentences please
 6. Describe why the seller does not want to sell in 6 sentences.
 Also name him Art please.
 1- The result of the negotiation is that Dave walks away from the deal after Art asks to send money to a foreign private military bank account

 After the bullet points, please add a 15 sentence perspective of the seller, taking into account that the seller has been trying to sell what he owns for months and having to be forced to sell the lot at a very low amount compared to the value of the items sold.
-Add a possible scenario the seller would have to be in in order to have to make this decision.***
+Add a possible scenario the seller would have to be in in order to have to make this decision.

->-	Dave is negotiating the purchase of a large number of helicopter parts.
+	-	Dave is negotiating the purchase of a large number of helicopter parts.
 	-	Dave is accompanied by his mechanic, Joe, and a film crew and other friends.
 	-	The negotiation process is contentious and emotionally charged.
 	-	Dave expresses frustration at the shifting terms of the deal and the emotional involvement of the seller, Art.